 As with all network protocols, all fields must be sent on the wire in network byte order.
-Remember to convert them back to host byte order once they are pulled off of the wire.
+Remember to convert them back to host byte order once they are pulled off the wire.

-Once a node comes online, it must send a request for routing information on each of its interfaces.
+Once a node comes online, it must send a request for routing information on each of its interfaces (links).
 Additionally, a node must send an update of its routing information on each interface every 5 seconds.
-An entry in a node's routing table should expire if it has not been refreshed in 12 seconds3.
+An entry in a node's routing table should expire if it has not been refreshed for 12 seconds3.
 If a link goes down, then the network should be able to recover by finding alternate routes to the ones that use that link.

-As part of the routing algorithm, you are required to implement split horizon with poisoned reverse, as well as triggered updates.
-The lecture slides are a good source of info about these.
+As part of the routing algorithm, you must implement split horizon with poisoned reverse, as well as triggered updates.